St. Francis of Assisi Parish

 The Date: All wedding dates are tentative until you meet with your Priest or Deacon to establish a firm date and time.

 The Time: Your wedding may be any day of the week including Sunday (at one of the regularly scheduled weekend Masses).
-If Saturday is your preferred day, 2:30 p.m. is the ideal time.
-Other considerations on Saturday can be 10:30 a.m., 5:00 p.m. (at the regularly scheduled Mass).
+If Saturday is your preferred day, 1:30 p.m. is the ideal time.
+Another consideration on Saturday, 4:30 p.m. (at the regularly scheduled Mass).

 The Celebrant: Ordinarily our Priest or Deacon will officiate at your wedding.
 A visiting priest is always welcome at St. Francis.
 There may be occasions when a priest friend of the family is the celebrant or

 co-celebrant.
-Please discuss this with the Pastor of St. Francis so he can participate with you in extending the invitation.
+Please discuss this with the Pastor of St. Francis of Assisi so he can participate with you in extending the invitation.

 Wedding Mass: A wedding between two baptized Catholics is usually celebrated within Mass.